-The policies applied in these condensed interim financial statements are presented in note 3 and are based on IFRS issued and outstanding as of August 15, 2011, the date the Board of Directors approved the financial statements.
-Any subsequent changes to IFRS that are given effect in our annual financial statements for the year ending December 31, 2011 could result in restatement of these interim financial statements, including the transition adjustments recognized on change-over to IFRS.
+The policies applied in these condensed interim financial statements are presented in note 3 and are based on IFRS issued and outstanding as of November 23, 2011, the date the Board of Directors approved the financial statements.
+Any subsequent changes to IFRS that are given effect in the Company's annual financial statements for the year ending December 31, 2011 could result in restatement of these condensed interim financial statements, including the transition adjustments recognized on change-over to IFRS.